Marne, Michigan: Geography

 Marne is 2.19 sqmi large and it is 12 mi northwest of downtown Grand Rapids.

 The Marne ZIP code 49435 serves areas in southern and eastern Wright Township, as well as areas of central Tallmadge Township to the south and small areas of Alpine Township to the east in Kent County.

 Marne is located at 43°02′10″N 85°49′40″W off exit 23 on Interstate 96, 12 miles northwest of Grand Rapids.

 Township offices are located in the community.

 History

 Marne was originally called Berlin due to the many German settlers in the area.
 It received a post office in 1852 and was platted in 1857.
 Due to anti-German sentiments during World War I, the name was changed in 1919 to Marne, to honor those soldiers who fought in the Second Battle of the Marne.
-However, the name Berlin continues to manifest in many ways, including Berlin Baptist Church, the Berlin Fairgrounds, Berlin Fair Drive and the Berlin Raceway, where Johnny Benson Jr. raced.
+However, the name Berlin continues to manifest in many ways, including Berlin Baptist Church, the Berlin Fairgrounds, Berlin Fair Drive and the Berlin Raceway, where Carson Hocevar raced.

 Marne (at the time Berlin) also served as a stop on the historic Grand Rapids, Grand Haven & Muskegon interurban railroad.
 The depot still remains to this day, although it serves as a restaurant now.

 Ed Cole, an automotive executive for General Motors, was born in Marne, where his father was a dairy farmer.

 Marne serves as a trailhead for the Musketawa Trail.